 Emily then got in touch directly to thank me and, on discovering I was moving to London, offered to meet up and show me around some of her favourite places.
 Which was quite a surprise, and of course I accepted her generous offer.
 And so, after chatting on and off for the best part of a year, we met up at Knole Park in Sevenoaks.
 We had a great day together, and have already been on a Jack The Ripper tour and dined at a vegetarian restaurant since then.
 It’s been extremely kind of her to give up her time like that, as she leads a very active and busy life.
 So I’m very grateful to her for that, and very happy to have made a new friend there.

-And finally, in addition to all of that, I’ve also been asked to make various guest contributions.
-So I’ve made guest posts for Scope’s blog, Scope’s community forum, East London Vision’s blog and Ability Superstore’s blog, while the RNIB have shared a few of my posts and have asked feature one of them in a newsletter they distribute.
+And finally, in addition to all of that, I’ve also been asked to make various guest contributions, including posts Scope’s community forum (about bullying) and East London Vision’s blog (about living with aniridia), while the RNIB have shared a few of my posts and have asked to feature one of them in a newsletter they distribute.
 And, most recently, the Nystagmus Network asked me to write an article for their online newsletter about how I was settling in to London – which directly led to the invite to speak at their Open Day about my socialising in the city.

 So my experiments with blogging and video-making have already been having a number of surprising and exciting consequences, which I’m both pleased and flattered about.